 - Helping poor producers to adapt to the changing climate.

-- Countries to reduce reliance on food imports and look for alternative staple crops.
+- Aiding countries in reducing reliance on food imports and look for alternative staple crops.

-- Plant crops with less tillage to preserve the moisture.
+- Planting crops with less tillage to preserve the moisture.

-- Development of new crop varieties that are tolerant to drought, heat, and salt via breeding or genetic modification.
+- Developing new crop varieties that are tolerant of drought, heat, and salt via breeding or genetic modification.

 - Managing soil nutrients and erosion.

-- For people to switch to eating more abundant types of fish.
+- Switching to eating more abundant types of fish.